supratikchatterjee16/perfectconfig/README.md

 ## Warnings

-If the configurations objects are changed(such as during development), the objects aren't automanaged yet.
+If the configurations objects are changed(such as during development), the objects aren't auto-managed yet.
 This will require a manual removal or updation of the configurations for them to operate as expected.

 ## Planned